 Near the front of your program, it is typical to find a list of everyone involved in the show and their role on the show.
 Usually the cast list is first, below the title of the show, playwright’s name, and director, and then the production team.
 If people are playing multiple roles, decide if you want them all listed or not.
 This listing can be alphabetical or in an order that makes sense for you.
 Make a choice and be consistent in the following pages with bios and photos.

 Decide if you want a word count limit on bios (usually 150 word is plenty) and send your request for bios and photos to everyone involved in the show ASAP with a deadline.
 These are notoriously difficult deadlines to maintain, so err on the side of earlier rather than later.
-Create a spreadsheet and stay on top of who you’re missing.
+Gathering all this information in one place (like a spreadsheet) can help you stay on top of who you’re missing.
 Ask for all photos in high resolution and if you want the bio formatted a specific way, send an example for people to use.
 For example:

 For The Canadian National Theatre: Debut or list past jobs with TCNT